 - Currently, configuration in IPv6 is not supported. - SMC can retrieve the routes of an SNS firewall and the associated objects by enabling the network configuration management or by forcing the retrieval of the routes.
 If a retrieved object already exists on SMC (same type and name), the values of the object existing on SMC are then the values used in the configuration. - If the default gateway set on an SNS firewall does not match any object in the firewall's object database, route retrieval will not be supported.
-An error log will be generated in the server's logs, explaining that the IP address must be represented by an object.

-- Objects containing only IPv6 and/or MAC addresses cannot be used. - Router objects can be used as gateways to a static route on SNS firewalls in at least version 4.3.0. - In SMC, "firewall" objects are used in routes in exactly the same way they are used on SNS firewalls.
-So during a deployment, if the firewall detects such objects being used wrongly, the deployment will fail. - Dynamic routing SMC does not support the following parameters.
+An error log will be generated in the server's logs, explaining that the IP address must be represented by an object. - Objects containing only IPv6 and/or MAC addresses cannot be used. - Router objects can be used as gateways to a static route on SNS firewalls in at least version 4.3.0. - In SMC, "firewall\" objects are used in routes in exactly the same way they are used on SNS firewalls.
+So during a deployment, if the firewall detects such objects being used wrongly, the deployment will fail. - Dynamic routing The deployment of configurations with dynamic routing on SNS firewalls in 4.8.1 versions and higher from SMC in versions below 3.6 is not supported. - Dynamic routing SMC does not support the following parameters.
 If necessary, configure them directly from the SNS firewall.
 They will not be overwritten by the routing configuration originating from SMC: - the "[BGPAuth]" section, - the exclusion of IP address ranges in routes.
 For more information, refer to the Stormshield Knowledge base.